 In 2015, there were a total of 868 Gulf commercial reef fish permits (Table 2.1.1).
 Of these permits, 794 were associated with IFQ accounts.
 Of those IFQ accounts, only 763 of the accounts were legally able to harvest IFQ species, and considered an active IFQ account.
-The 31 that were not able to harvest IFQ species were accounts that were either not initialized or suspended due to failure to provide IFQ citizenship information.
-This analysis shows that there is a potential for up to 105 permitted vessels operating outside the IFQ program that would need to hail-in under Alternatives 2 and 3.
+The 31 that were not able to harvest IFQ species were accounts that were either not activated or suspended due to failure to provide IFQ citizenship information.
+There is a potential for up to 105 permitted vessels operating outside the IFQ program that would need to hail-in under Alternatives 2 and 3.
 Although the operators of these vessels were legally allowed to harvest reef fish species, not all reported reef fish landings.
 Using the Southeast Fisheries Science Center (SEFSC) Coastal Logbook files, there were only 533 vessels that harvested at least one pound of reef fish in 2015.
 This implies that there are around 335 "latent" permits.
-Within the IFQ program, only 485 vessels of the 763 capable landed IFQ species.
-Using the values of vessels that harvested species, there is only an expected increase of 48 more vessels needing to hail-in under Alternatives 2 and 3.
+Within the IFQ program, only 485 of the 763 vessels legally able to land IFQ species actually landed IFQ species.
+Comparing the number of vessels that actually harvested reef fish species (533) to the number that harvested IFQ species, there would only be an expected increase of 48 more vessels needing to hail-in under Alternatives 2 and 3.
 However, this value could increase if operators of vessels with "latent" permits decided to start reef fish fishing.

 Table 2.1.1.
-Gulf commercial reef fish permits in relation to landings and IFO accounts.
+Gulf commercial reef fish permits in relation to landings and IFQ accounts.

 2015

 Reef Fish permits 868

-Vessels with reef fish landings 1 533
+Vessels with reef fish landings 533

-"Latent" permits 1 335
+"Latent" permits 335

 Reef Fish permits with IFQ accounts 794

 With active IFQ account 763

-With inactive IFQ accounts 2 31
+With inactive IFQ accounts 31

 With IFQ landings 485